Policing & Neighbourhood Watch

 Policing in the parish is provided on behalf of the Avon & Somerset Constabulary by our Beat Manager,

 PC Paul Morris, who is supported by PCSO Kate Turner.
 They work from Nailsea Police Station and cover the parishes of Backwell, Brockley, Cleeve, and Wrington.

 Beat surgeries are occasionally held in the parish.
 Upcoming dates are advertised here.
-But please bear in mind the surgery can sometimes be cancelled at short notice due to operational commitments.

 Further information concerning the Wrington beat is available here.